sbarlabanov/showcar-ui/README.md

 and follow the instructions

 For building on your local machine install all npm packages first.
-Then you can use the gulp command to run the build:

     yarn
-    npm run build
+    yarn run build

 ## How to run locally: